adelynflem17/NYC-Taxi-Data-and-Crime-Exploration/README.md

 - [Download full Excel files](https://www.dropbox.com/scl/fo/mrss9gpi3mgna98h35mvd/AEDUoPpmHZoa_zKQ5yzL4Sk?rlkey=ao9oyapxx583ovkp0v6xrz007&st=byxsi2tb&dl=0)

 These include:
-- NYC Taxi Trip Data: Raw trip-level records used for spatial joins and movement analysis
+- NYC Taxi Trip Data: Raw trip-level records used for spatial joins and movement analysis for each month
 - NYPD Crime Complaint Data: Incident-level reports used for temporal and geographic aggregation

 All files are read into R using readxl::read_excel() or data.table::fread() depending on format and size.